A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-Among the benchmark datasets mentioned in Section~\ref{data_set}, the PU dataset~\cite{pu_data} comprises both artificial data and real data.
-Additionally, the splitting method PU-C1 suggests training on artificial data and evaluating on real data, reflecting the real-life problem of lacking real data.
-Therefore, we initially use the PU dataset~\cite{pu_data} and the PU-C1 splitting method to evaluate our proposed models.
-Based on the experimental results, we identify the best model and settings for optimal performance in the MBFD system before evaluating these systems on all proposed datasets.
+Among the benchmark datasets discussed in Section~\ref{data_set}, the PU dataset \citep{pu_data} includes both lab-created and real data.
+The PU-C1 splitting method involves training on lab-created data and evaluating on real data, addressing the challenge of limited real-world data availability.
+Thus, we initially evaluate our proposed models using the PU dataset \citep{pu_data} and the PU-C1 splitting method.
+Hyperparameters and settings for both our machine learning models and proposed deep learning architectures were determined through extensive experimentation.